ABQFilmTour/abqfilmtour.github.io/README.md

 - Improving the OdeonClient project to allow anyone who wants to assist with the team limited access to database features for moderation purposes.
 - Further backend security measures, such as request and submission throttling.
 - Integrate Google Maps directions for bookmarked locations so that a user can have directions from one location to the next in a self-made tour.
+- Add a distance from me on the map snippets.
 - Translate our usage instructions into Spanish so that the help (ayuda) option on the menu is supported in Spanish.

 ### Third-party libraries